-In the first reading of this book, we framed the social and political dynamics of the art an music worlds with three considerations: 1) which forms are most important, 2)who decides this, and 3) who decides who gets access?
-We could trace these observations in every chapter one way or another, but one thing is consistent, that change always happens.
+In the first chapter of this book, we framed the social and political dynamics of the art an music worlds with three considerations: 1) which forms are most important, 2)who decides this, and 3) who decides who gets access?
+We could trace these observations in every chapter, in one way or another, but one thing is consistent, that change always happens.

 This last chapter is no different.
 Most of the artists and musicians you have read about so far can be found in one history book or another, but at this point we turn to the recent visual and musical forms, which have pushed the boundaries of art and music in new directions, beyond history books.
-El Mac’s mural is an example of a genre know as Street Art, which draws upon and sometimes breaks away from traditions of Graffiti.
+In the mural above, by artists El Mac’s and Cryptic, we see an example of a genre know as Street Art, which draws upon and sometimes breaks away from traditions of Graffiti.
 Like Graffiti, this work is painted with spray paint on the side of a building as a large scale mural, and the image reflects some myth or aspect of street culture.
-But unlike graffiti, we know who did this work and it is primarily portrait, not a written message.
+But unlike graffiti, we know who did this work and we can see that it is primarily a portrait, with decorative calligraphy, though it is not a written message.

 Andrea Zittel builds a dwelling and lives in it as a performance, brings together the craft of making a dwelling with performance.
 Link to this video at: https://youtu.be/-93teK4M9Fg